Blerim Destani

-Blerim Destani is an Albanian Macedonian actor and producer.
+Blerim Destani is an Albanian actor and producer.
 He is best known for his roles in Time of the Comet and Dossier K.

 Biography

 Destani was born in Stolberg near Aachen, West Germany.
 He spent his childhood in Tetovo, North Macedonia.
 His family is Albanian.
-Destani has lived and worked in Germany and Macedonia for the last ten years.
+Destani has lived and worked in Germany and North Macedonia for the last ten years.

 Career

-Full of ambition, he has been pursuing his goal, dedicating his time and energy to the topics of film and acting.
-At 14 years of age, he made his acting debut in the Albanian TV film Atje ku nuk lind dielli (Where the sun doesn't rise).
+At 14 years of age, Destani made his acting debut in the Albanian TV film Atje ku nuk lind dielli (Where the sun doesn't rise).
 While producing short documentaries, he began taking acting classes in England.